Ireland’s best mortgage lenders

 AIB

-AIB has over 170 branches across Ireland and a range of mortgages to suit every type of buyer.
-It’s working towards carbon neutrality by 2030 and offers low interest rate green mortgages for homes with a high energy rating.
+AIB has over 170 branches across Ireland and a range of mortgages to suit every type of buyer - choose between fixed rates, variable rates, or a combination of both.
+They also offer low-interest, green mortgages for homes with a high energy rating.
 If you get an approval in principle with AIB, it will last for 6 months.

 Avant Money

-Avant Money uses a panel of selected mortgage brokers that are all regulated by the Central Bank of Ireland.
-Whichever broker you choose, you’ll be guided through your mortgage journey from start to finish.
-You’ll get a decision on your mortgage application within ten working days.
+Avant Money is a digital-only lending platform that offers simple, flexible mortgages.
+Apply for a mortgage directly, or through their panel of exclusive mortgage brokers.
+Whichever you choose, you’ll be guided through your journey from start to finish and you’ll receive a decision within ten working days.

 Bank of Ireland